WebMonitor.fyi logoWebMonitor.fyi

 Pick a frequency

 Hourly is the standard for review monitoring.
-Five-minute intervals for high-stakes platforms (the App Store first 24 hours of a launch).
+30-minute intervals (Pro) for high-stakes windows like the first day of an app launch.

 4